• Home

 Laurel and Hardy - Pack Up Your Troubles (1932)

-Movie location then and now filming location Charley Chase film His Wooden Wedding.
+Then and now view: Culver City movie location from the Charley Chase film His Wooden Wedding.

 Charley Chase starred in a very popular series of short comedy films in the 1920s and 1930s, many of them filmed in the downtown core of Culver City, California.